 Because of the amount of fat in a piece of pork belly, it takes quite a while to cook it to perfection, and it does become softer the longer you cook it, up to a point where you’ve properly rendered the fat.
 The meat should be moist and fall apart tender.
 If you over cook it, it will become dry and tough.

-Do I Have to Use a Dry Rub?
+Do I have to use a dry rub?

 The dry rub helps to add flavor along with the salt that is necessary to help dry out the skin of the pork.
 You can just add salt if you don’t want to make or purchase a dry rub, however it will take some of the flavor that can be added with the extra seasoning, so I don’t recommend leaving it out.